 Canon is full time with us here at Canoe Safaris and first paddled the Whanganui river in 2013.
 He has been guiding with us for three seasons and comes from the Kapiti coast.
 Canon is passionate about this area, and will go the extra mile to make sure everyone has a great time, he also fancies himself as a bit of a kitchen whizz, so ask him for something special.
 In the wintertime you can find him still working locally at Turoa Ski Field up Mount Ruapehu.

 Erin has been a Raft and Canoe Guide in Canada, having decided to put her teaching career on hold for a bit.
-After graduating from British Columbia's Thompson Rivers University and working seasons there, she has joined us to lead trips on the Whanganui and Rangitikei rivers.
-A strong team player with great group and coaching skills, Erin is a welcome addition to the Canoe Safaris team.
+After graduating from British Columbia's Thompson Rivers University and working seasons there, she has joined us for her sercond season to lead trips on the Whanganui and Rangitikei rivers.
+A strong team player with great group and coaching skills, Erin is a welcome returnee for the 2019/2020 Canoe Safaris team.